 1 | Introduction

 It is standard statistical practice to provide measures of uncertainty around parameter estimates.
 Unfortunately, this very basic and necessary enterprise is often absent in macroevolutionary studies.
 Problems with parameter estimation can be readily apparent empirically if one can accurately assess the confidence of these estimates and the uncertainty around the best estimate.
 Instead, hundreds of papers reported only point estimates (Louca and Pennell 2020).
 Confidence intervals (CI) are defined by their upper and lower bounds.
 These endpoints represent the range of possible values which are reasonably plausible estimates for a fitted model.
 For example, in studying diversification rates we may find that the most likely estimate of the extinction rate of a clade is 0 in an empirical phylogeny, but when confidence intervals are examined, the range of plausible values includes values much greater than 0 (and perhaps values lower than 0, see Louca and Pennell 2020).
 Importantly, the biological interpretation of an extinction rate of certainly 0 will differ massively than if it were treated as possibly 0.
-The latter interpretation highlights the difficulty in estimating a particular parameter, whereas the former can easily lead to an overinterpretation of results.
-Another important aspect of confidence intervals for phylogenetic comparative models is that they are often asymmetric.
-Although it is mathematically possible for extinction to be estimated below 0 (see Louca and Pennell 2020), the biological meaning of such an estimate is nonsensical.
-For birth-death models the lower confidence interval is bounded at 0, but the upper confidence interval can include any non-negative number.
-Issues can arise in cases such as this when confidence intervals assume a normal and symmetric distribution of error.